PgBiel/jsdiscordperms/README.md

 # jsdiscordperms
 Just to convert permission number to array of permissions.
+Nothing much.